The suspended free loop space of a symmetric space: Morse theory and geodesics on symmetric spaces

 \section{Morse theory and geodesics on symmetric spaces}

-In this section we collect various results.
-The Morse theory on free loop spaces is a variation on Morse theory of based loop spaces, developed by Bott, Samelson and later Klingenberg.
+Morse theory for free loop spaces is a variation on Morse theory for based loop spaces, developed by Bott, Samelson and later Klingenberg.
 The specialization of this theory to the particularly agreeable case of symmetric spaces is mostly due to Bott, Samelson and Ziller.